cj10jhansi/EE63050_-Deep-Learning-Fall-2023-E-Slot/README.md

 - Focus on relevant input parts using self-attention, widely used in NLP and vision tasks.

 ### 4. Transformers
-- Revolutionizing deep learning with self-attention and parallelism, foundational for models like BERT and GPT.
+- Revolutionizing deep learning with self-attention and parallelism.

 ### 5. Recurrent Neural Networks (RNNs)
 - Designed for sequential data, with variants addressing limitations like the vanishing gradient problem.